patsprice/https-github.com-bretfisher-container.training/slides/k8s/ourapponkube.md

 --

-*Alright, we're back to where we started, when we were running on a single node!*
+*Alright, we're back to where we started with Swarm!*